Fishing for Phytophthora from Western Australia’s waterways: a distribution and diversity survey

-During one spring season, 12 Phytophthora spp., two Phytophthora hybrids, three Halophytophthora spp. and three Phytopythium spp., were isolated from 48 waterways across Western Australia (WA).
-The waterways were sampled using mesh bags containing leaf baits of up to six different plant species and were isolated by plating these onto Phytophthora-selective agar media.
-Phytophthora spp. were isolated from all except one waterway.
-Of the Phytophthora spp. isolated, eight are known while the remaining are undescribed taxa.
-Six of the Phytophthora spp. and the two hybrids are from clade 6.
+During one spring season, 12 Phytophthora species, two Phytophthora hybrids, three Halophytophthora species and three Phytopythium species, were isolated from 48 waterways across Western Australia.
+The waterways were sampled using nylon mesh bags containing leaf baits of up to six different plant species and were isolated by plating necrotic lesions on these onto Phytophthora-selective agar media.
+Phytophthora species were isolated from all except one waterway.
+Of the Phytophthora species isolated, eight are known while the remaining four are undescribed taxa.
+Six of the Phytophthora species and the two hybrids are from clade 6.
 The two hybrids and P. inundata were the predominant species recovered.
-Recoveries from different plant leaf baits varied with the best two baits being Pittosporum tenunisa and Banksia attentuata; from these two combined all Phytophthora spp. were isolated.
+Recoveries from different plant leaf baits varied with the best two baits being Pittosporum undulatum and Banksia attentuata; and from these two combined all Phytophthora species were isolated.
 There was a marked difference in the Phytophthora diversity in the waterways from different regions.
-Most species recovered have known associations with dying native and/or horticultural important plant taxa.
-This is the first comprehensive study from Australia to examine the Phytophthora communities in waterways in WA, and advances our understanding of the role of these oomycetes in natural and man-made ecosystems.
+This is the first comprehensive study from Australia to examine the Phytophthora communities in waterways, and advances our understanding of the role of these oomycetes in natural and anthropized ecosystems.

 |Murdoch Affiliation:||Centre for Phytophthora Science and Management